Lemont Historic District

+The Lemont Historic District is a national historic district that is located in Lemont, College Township, Centre County, Pennsylvania, United States.

+It was added to the National Register of Historic Places in 1979.

+History and architectural features

-Lemont Historic District is a national historic district located in Lemont, College Township, Centre County, Pennsylvania, United States.
-The district includes 103 contributing buildings in Lemont.
-The district is almost exclusively residential with a few scatter community buildings.
+This historic district includes 103 contributing buildings that are located in Lemont.
+The district is almost exclusively residential with a few community buildings.
 Notable dwellings include the William Williams House (1840s), Dr. Benjamin Berry House (1835), J.J.
 Hahn House and Store (1850s), the Lemont Schoolhouse (1870s), John I. Thompson House (1880s), and Dr. J.Y.
 Dale House (1871).
 Notable non-residential buildings include the Thompson and Company Bank Building (1868), Spring Creek Presbyterian Church, and the former Lemont Methodist Church.

 It was added to the National Register of Historic Places in 1979.